tsl-html-css/Coffee/README.md

 ## Transitions

 Create different transitions to spice things up.
-Include the following:

-* One coffee item should fade in a background color when hovered over
-* One coffee item should grow to 1.5x its current size when hovered over
+Include the following.
+All should happen over time, but you can determine how long for each.

+For all items:

+* When you hover over a nav item, give it a border on the bottom.
+* When you hover over any coffee item, it should become entirely opaque.
-* One coffee item's text should grow by 150% when hovered over
+* When you hover over any coffee item, the text size should grow by 150%.
-* One coffee item should become completely transparent when hovered over
+* When you check "Add to cart", give the "Add to cart" text a yellow background and full opacity.
+* Pick one other attribute and change it with a transition.